14Emanuel/Customer-Segmentation/README.md

 The Output button will show you the predicted Customer Segment
 ## Tech Stack

-**Data Science:** Python, KMeans, Pandas and Numpy, Matplotlib and Seaborn,
+**Data Science:** Python, KMeans, Pandas and Numpy, Matplotlib and Seaborn, Jupyter notebooks

 **Website UI:** HTML, CSS